BIG IDEA: WE NEED TO BE RICH IN GOD.

 The text was, “you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor, so that you through his poverty might become rich.”
 2 Corinthians 8:9.

 Yes, Sandy was the richest man in Denvershire.

 The Squire in this story treasured his riches the most.
 He thought he was rich because he had lots of money and owned lots of things.
 But that’s not the way God sees it.
 He doesn’t look at our money and think that makes us rich.
-He looks at our heart and sees who we care about and if we love Him.
+God looks at our heart and sees who we care about and if we love Him.
 He knows that that is the thing that makes us truly rich.
-Rich in God.
-Rich in love.
-Rich in peace.
-Rich in forgiveness.
-Rich in hope.
-Rich in grace.
+Rich in God, love, peace, forgiveness, hope and grace.
 God wants us to store up treasures in heaven not earth, because this way we will be rich in Him forever, and not just wealthy on earth and in spiritual poverty when we die.